Study reveals how heat and exercise impact Moms-to-Be and their unborn babies

 Summary

-This study looked at how heat and physical activity affect the health of pregnant women and their unborn babies.
-Twenty-four healthy women in late pregnancy completed four sessions of light or moderate walking in either a comfortable (20°C) or warm (30°C) room.
-Researchers measured the mother's temperature, heart rate, and hydration, and used ultrasound to check the baby's heart rate and blood flow.
-The goal was to understand how heat stress might impact both mother and baby.
+This study looked at how heat and physical activity affect pregnant women and their babies.
+Twenty-four healthy women in late pregnancy completed four sessions in a climate-controlled room, combining different temperatures and walking intensities.
+Researchers measured the mother's body temperature, heart rate, and the baby's heart rate and blood flow using ultrasound.
+The goal was to understand how heat stress might impact maternal and fetal health.

 Disclaimer Read more